 Still, Slovenia has a developed economy and is the richest of the Slavic countries by nominal GDP per capita in front of such regional powers like Poland and Russia.

-Rate of innovations in this small Middle-east country is staggering.
-As one of the rare non-European amongst countries with the highest tax, Israel has just 8.5 million citizens but also has the second-largest number of startup companies in the world after the United States.
+The rate of innovation in this small Middle-eastern country is staggering.
+Israel is one of the rare non-European countries on this list and has a population of just 8.5 million citizens.
+However, it also has the second-largest number of startup companies in the world after the United States.

-Being Europe’s third most populous country, France is still a global power, a member of G7 and the EU’s second largest economy by purchasing power parity.
-With 31 of the 500 biggest companies in the world in 2015, France ranks fourth in the Fortune Global 500, ahead of Germany and the UK, but that may be also attributed to high taxes in this country, which stay on 50,20%.
+Being Europe’s third most populous country, France is still a global power, a member of the G7 and the EU’s second-largest economy by purchasing power parity.
+With 31 of the 500 biggest companies in the world in 2015, France ranks fourth in the Fortune Global 500, ahead of both Germany and the UK.

-Finland or ‘‘country at the end of the world”, as it was once deemed, is one of the few Nordic high tax countries.
-Days last eternity here during the summer, but “winter is always coming and a long night with it.”
+Finland, or the “country at the end of the world,” as it was once deemed, is one of the high tax Nordic countries.
+Days last an eternity there during the summer, but “winter is always coming and a long night with it.”

-Do take into account its citizens are among the most depressed people even though country’s welfare is among the top in the world – something that could be a consequence of the high tax rates ( I think I am kind of subjective here).
-They are so high that this small home of just 5.5 million people ranks 8th in this list of highest tax countries- courtesy of its 51.60% tax rate.
+Do take into account that Finland’s citizens are among the most depressed people, even though the country’s welfare is among the top in the world – something that could be a consequence of the high tax rates.
+The rates are so high that this small home of just 5.5 million people ranks 8th in this list of highest tax countries, courtesy of its 51.6% tax rate.

 7. The Netherlands

-The Dutch location gives its prime access to markets in the UK and Germany, with the port of Rotterdam being the largest port in Europe.
+The Dutch location gives it prime access to markets in the UK and Germany, with the port of Rotterdam being the largest port in Europe.

-This country, shared between two main linguistic groups – Dutch-speaking Flemish and French-speaking Walloons, that the European Union and NATO call its home, represents the highest tax country in Western Europe with the tax rate of 53,70%.
+This country is shared between two main linguistic groups: Dutch-speaking Flemish and French-speaking Walloons.
+It is the country that the European Union and NATO both call home.
+Belgium also has the highest tax rate in Western Europe with a rate of 53.7%.

 Belgium’s strongly globalized economy and its transport infrastructure are integrated with the rest of Europe.
 Its location at the heart of a highly industrialized region helped make it the world’s 15th largest trading nation.

-Belgium was the first Continental Europe country to undergo Industrial Revolution and since then it is always ranked as one of the most developed countries.
-But, recently, the unemployment rate of Wallonia is over double the one of Flanders and therefore this country is today politically divided more than in the last century or two.
+Belgium was the first Continental European country to undergo the Industrial Revolution and since then it is always ranked as one of the most developed countries in the world.
+But, recently, the unemployment rate of Wallonia is over double the one of Flanders and the country has become more politically divided than in the last century or two.

-One of the few German speaking countries in the world is one of the most developed, like every other German speaking country.
-It also demands from its people to pay for that privilege, as tax rates stand at 55%.
-Aside from the high-income tax rate, it also has a social security rate of 18%, bonus payments are charged 6%t, and capital gains tax is at 25%.
+One of the few German-speaking countries in the world is also one of the most developed, just like every other German-speaking country.
+Austria also demands that its people pay for that privilege, as tax rates stand at 55%.
+Aside from the high-income tax rate, it also has a social security rate of 18%, bonus payments are charged at a rate of 6%, and capital gains tax is 25%.

 Denmark has a developed economy that ranks 18th in the world in terms of GDP per capita and 6th in nominal GDP per capita.
-The Danish welfare state is, among other things, based on the concept of citizens having equal access to the different services paid for by taxes.
+The Danish welfare state is, among other things, based on the concept that citizens should have equal access to the different services paid for by taxes.

-As it has a very small population, Danes’ government imposed a total tax rate equivalent to 55.80% of per capita income in order to meet the needs of its people.
-Many see this as a justification for its high tax rates, which also allow for increased social program accessibility for Danish people.
+As it has a very small population, the Danish’ government imposed a total tax rate equivalent to 55.8% of per capita income in order to meet the needs of its people.
+Many see this as a justification for its high tax rates, which also allow for increased social program accessibility for the Danish people.

-Maybe this is part of why the Danish are viewed as some the happiest people in the world.
-Or perhaps for nurturing the Hygge concept, used when acknowledging a feeling or moment, whether alone or with friends, at home or out, ordinary or extraordinary as cozy, charming or special.
+Maybe this is part of the reason why the Danish are viewed as some the happiest people in the world.
+Or perhaps it is because they nurture the Hygge concept, used when acknowledging a feeling or moment, whether alone or with friends, at home or out, ordinary or extraordinary as cozy, charming or special.

-Japan is the third largest national economy in the world, after the United States and China, in terms of nominal GDP.
+Japan is the third largest national economy in the world, after the United States and China in terms of nominal GDP.
 In terms of purchasing power parity, it is the fourth largest national economy in the world, after the United States, China, and India.
-This is all quite astonishing for a country that sits at 10th place in term of population- mainly thanks to their legendary work ethics.
+This is all quite astonishing for a country that only has the 10th largest population in the world.
+Many contribute Japan’s success to their legendary work ethic.

-With its capital being home to more millionaires than any other city on the globe, Japan is with Israel, only Asian amongst high tax countries, with a tax rate of 55,95% on income.
-Supremacy of Japanese corporations among Asian in producing a variety of sophisticated technology and automobiles means there is plenty of income for the government to tax.
+With its capital being home to more millionaires than any other city on the globe, Japan is the only Asian country amongst high tax countries with a tax rate of 55.95% on income.
+The supremacy of Japanese corporations in Asia in producing a variety of sophisticated technology and automobiles means there is plenty of income for the government to tax.

-It is also one of only few countries with culture that can be compared with Western ones in terms of popularity around the world.
+It is also one of only a few countries with a culture that can be compared with Western ones in terms of popularity around the world.

-Employment income earned is subject to a progressive income tax, which applies to all who are in the workforce, although a long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.
+Employment income earned is subject to a progressive income tax that applies to all who are in the workforce.
+Furthermore, a long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.

-During the 15th and 16th centuries, this was the place where a major chapter in world history has started with the New World Discoveries of their fantastic fleet and played a crucial role in world history as they were the forst global empire.
-Fun fact is that this is the only European country that had its capital, for some time, outside of Europe- Rio de Janeiro.
+During the 15th and 16th centuries, this was the place where a major chapter in world history began with the New World discoveries of Portugal’s fantastic fleet.
+Portugal played a crucial role in world history as they were the first global empire.
+Another fun fact is that this is the only European country that had its capital, for some time, outside of Europe in Rio de Janeiro.

 Sweden is the 7th richest country in the world in terms of GDP per capita.
-The standard of living and life expectancy ranks are among the highest in the world and has a very low income inequality.
+The standard of living and life expectancy ranks are among the highest in the world and the country has very low income inequality.

-As much I like to hop on a plane and spend a weekend in Vienna, Paris or Tokyo, I would advise you to think twice when it comes to being a resident of one of these countries, thereby subjecting your income to the high taxation rates in these countries.
-Open your mind, get out of your comfort zone and pick a place that treats you best, which certainly does not have to be one of the countries on this list.
+As much I would like to hop on a plane and spend a weekend in Vienna, Paris, or Tokyo, I would advise you to think twice when it comes to being a resident of one of these countries, thereby subjecting your income to the high taxation rates in these countries.
+Open your mind, get out of your comfort zone, and pick a place that treats you best, which certainly does not have to be one of the countries on this list.

 Latest posts by Andrew Henderson (see all)